Icebreakers for Meetings & Training Seminars

 Within any workplace, meetings are commonplace, whether they are a large scale gathering of the department or quick team catch-ups.
-All employees can benefit from having a strong sense of team within the workplace, and meetings can engage this feeling.
-When everyone is working on their own objectives and projects, it’s easy to lose sight of the way the company works as a whole.
+All employees can benefit from having a strong sense of team within the workplace but when everyone is working on their own objectives and projects, it’s easy to lose sight of the way the company works as a whole.
 Having an insight into what others are doing promotes a better group mentality and can help everyone work together more harmoniously.

 During a training seminar, chances are there will be people in the room who haven’t been introduced, particularly if delegates are travelling to attend.
 Investing time into getting the group acquainted can improve the way learners react and adapt to training.
 If each delegate knows each other, they should find it easier to ask questions and be more involved in the session.